 Knowing how to boil an egg isn’t exactly a culinary art, but it’s as much a skill for top chefs as it is for anyone else.
 There’s more to it that than meets the eye – for instance, how long should you cook it for to get a firmer yolk, and how can you stop the shell from cracking?

-Whether you like it soft boiled, hard boiled or somewhere in between, we’re here to set the record straight on how to boil an egg, so follow the steps below and get it perfect every time.
+Whether you like your boiled eggs soft, hard or somewhere in between, we're here to set the record straight on how to boil an egg.
+Try out our handy egg timer in our new Egg Recipes app or follow the steps below and get it perfect every time.

 For more tips on boiling check out our video guide featuring top chef Paul Merrett.

 - Pinch of salt

 - Buttered toast cut into soldiers to serve (optional)